brianhe12/stock_portfolio/README.md

 [Python Download Link](https://www.python.org/downloads/)

-### Create these two .env's for in these following directories directories
+### Create these two .env's for in these following directories directories.
+You will have to generate your own API keys.

-This first .env file holds my firebase authentication keys.
+This first .env file holds my [Firebase Authentication](https://firebase.google.com/) keys.
 ```
 # stock_portfolio/my-app/.env
 REACT_APP_FIREBASE_************